 Amazon Mechanical Turk gives businesses and developers access to people who can perform the work they need.
 The jobs on Mechanical Turk take a human touch, but they’re fairly simple and automated.
-Amazon calls them HITs–Human Intelligence Tasks.
+Amazon calls them Human Intelligence Tasks (HITs).

-For instance, you might need to identify photos that have houses in them.
+For instance, you might need to identify photos with houses in them.
 This task is beyond a computer, but it’s really easy.
 Your identification will help developers create CAPTCHA systems and other things.

 Each job tells you up front how much it’s worth.
-If you’re efficient, you can make $10+ per hour on Mechanical Turk.
+You can make over $10 per hour on Mechanical Turk if you’re efficient.

-To get started just sign up to become a worker and from there you can start searching for jobs.
-Here’s an example of what you will see when you are searching:
+To get started, just sign up to become a worker, and from there, you can start searching for jobs.

 This site focuses on data.
 It offers microtasks to complete, similar to Amazon Mechanical Turk.
 The tasks will include cleaning up, labeling, and collecting data.
 You can complete the tasks in just a few minutes and make a few bucks in the process.